ocupop/refed-website/src/_states/georgia.md

         legal_citation: Ga.
 Comp.
 R. & Regs.
 40-7-1-.09 (2013).
       - title: Reg 10
         applies_to_food_type: Shellfish
-        purpose_of_law: Sale after date not permitted / Definition (expiration date)
+        purpose_of_law: Sale after date not permitted.
         excerpted_language_from_the_law: >-
-          (35) “Expiration Date” is synonymous with Pull Date, Best-By Date, Best Before Date, Use-By Date, and Sell-By Date; and means the last date on which the following FOOD products can be sold at retail or
-          wholesale: . . . (d) Shucked oysters
+          (3)(e) It shall be unLAWful to sell or offer for sale, at retail or wholesale, the following FOOD items past the EXPIRATION DATE stated on the label : (5) Shucked oysters
         legal_citation: Ga.
 Comp.
 R. & Regs.
-40-7-1-.02 (2013).
+40-7-1-.13 (2013).
       - title: Reg 11
         applies_to_food_type: Prepackaged Sandwiches
         purpose_of_law: Date labeling required